vacanza/holidays/SPONSORSHIP.md

 This program is currently supported through the [Tidelift Maintainer Program](https://tidelift.com/lifter/search/pypi/holidays), where we receive compensation based on the usage and maintenance of the `holidays` Python package.
 We are reinvesting these earnings to sponsor contributions to the Open World Holidays Framework.

-We are actively exploring additional sources of funding and will provide updates as new opportunities arise.
+We are actively exploring additional sources of funding and will provide updates as new opportunities arise (at least on a monthly basis).

 ## Sponsorship Amounts